blockchain-insights/blockchain-data-subnet-ops/miners/bitcoin/funds_flow/INSTALLATION.md

 This can be omitted by setting ```WAIT_FOR_SYNC=False``` in ```.env``` file, but be aware that this might impact the miner's rewards.
 - **Configure Miner Hotkey**

+  If you don't already have validator keys configured in the default bittensor directory, or in the overridden $BITTENSOR_VOLUME_PATH set in .env, then you can create one using the ready docker with the below commands
   ```
   docker-compose -f docker-compose.miner.yml -up -d
   docker exec -it funds_flow_btcli_1 bash